 Recipe and Ingredient Tips and Tricks

 - Not in the mood to mash?
-Instant mashed potato makes a very quick and easy option for frosting / icing dog cakes.
-It is inherently smooth and uniform in consistency and can be easily adjusted to be thinner (additional liquid) or thicker (additional flakes).
-Mashed potato is also a neutral base for tinting is you wish to add food colouring.
+Instant mashed potato makes a quick and easy option for frosting dog-friendly cakes.
+It has a smooth and uniform consistency and can be easily adjusted to be thinner (additional liquid) or thicker (additional flakes).
+Mashed potato is also a neutral base for tinting with food colouring or natural ingredients.

 - See our intro post on making birthday and special occasion dog cakes for different frosting and decorating ideas, or browse through the other DIY dog cakes and pupcakes for ideas.